 Available by default in Chrome.
 You can access it from the developer tools in the browser.

-You can use the tool to check mobile or desktop version of the page.
+You can use the tool to check the mobile or desktop version of the page.
 There are multiple categories you can check results for:

 Browser bookmarklet that scans the page for errors, warnings and notices.
 This was one of the first tools I learned to use actively.